alanmitchell/mini-monitor/docs/source/developers.rst

 Reader Files
 ------------

-The Mini-Monitor is designed so that is easy to mix different sensor types and data sources in the data acquisition process.
+The Mini-Monitor is designed so it is easy to mix different sensor types and data sources in the data acquisition process.
 As mentioned in the prior section, ``pi_logger.py`` utilizes Reader classes to read different types of sensors.
 Each Reader class knows how to gather data